Education in Turkey: Higher Education

 With the passage of law 2547, the rectors of all the public universities are appointed jointly by the faculty, Higher Education Council and the President of Turkey.
 The former president, Abdullah Gül, suggested that the system might be changed to eliminate the Higher Education Council and political influence.

+Turkey is a member of the Socrates Programme, Erasmus Programme and Erasmus+.
+Turkey is also a member of the Erasmus Student Network, a student organization with more than 15,000 volunteers across Europe.
+Turkey has become a hub for foreign students in recent years, with 795,962 foreign students in 2016.
+The government has announced a plan to draw around 500,000 foreign students at its universities by offering attractive scholarships.
+In 2021 Türkiye Scholarships, a government-funded program, received 165,000 applications from prospective students in 178 countries.

+International students

+In recent years, Turkey has become a popular destination for international students.
+The main reasons are the affordable tuition fees compared to destinations of similar reputation such as Eastern Europe and easier accessibility for international students.
+Applicants can take the YÖS exam, Turkish university entrance exam for foreign students, or apply with international university admissions such as SAT or high school diploma.

 Research

 The Scientific and Technological Research Council of Turkey (TÜBİTAK) coordinates basic and applied research and development, acting on proposed policies by the Turkish Academy of Sciences (TÜBA).
 There are more than 60 research institutes and organizations.
 Turkey's R&D strengths include agriculture, forestry, health, biotechnology, nuclear technologies, minerals, materials, IT, and defence.

 Private schools

 In the Turkish education system, private schools may be grouped into four.